STAY WYSE Conference 2018 will take place at Beurs van Berlage.

 Beurs van Berlage has a rich history of being the third stock exchange building of Amsterdam and being the host of the marriage of King Willem-Alexander and Queen Maxima.
-In addition, the architecture of the Beurs van Berlage has a story of it’s own.
-Want to know more about:
+In addition, the architecture of the Beurs van Berlage has a story of it’s own, want to know more about its history, click here.

 At the end of the 19th century, Amsterdam was doing well.
 Trade was flourishing and a growing number of people decided to move to the city.
 In 1896, the Amsterdam administration therefore decided to allow the construction of the new stock exchange to go ahead after all.
 The honour of developing this new building went to architect and urban designer Hendrik Petrus Berlage.